jmatzen/trace-client/README.md

-# A client library for communicating with Ayxia Logger
+# A client library for communicating with Ayxia Trace